Time in South Sudan

 Time in South Sudan is given by a single time zone, officially denoted as Central Africa Time (CAT; UTC+02:00).
 South Sudan has observed CAT since 1 February 2021.
 The country does not have an associated daylight saving time.

 History

 Upon the independence of South Sudan from Sudan on 9 July 2011, it observed East Africa Time (EAT; UTC+03:00).
-On 1 February 2021, South Sudan moved its time ahead one hour to the UTC offset +02:00, adopting Central Africa Time.
+On 1 February 2021, South Sudan moved its time back one hour to the UTC offset +02:00, adopting Central Africa Time.

 IANA time zone database

 In the IANA time zone database, South Sudan is given one zone in the file zone.tab – Africa/Juba.
 "SS" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for South Sudan directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: